-We provide rural women with the training and support they need to start up small businesses and grow their way out poverty.
-We not only provide training, we also supply the women with equipment and vital inputs that can enable a successful business start-up.
+We provide women with the training and support they need to start up small businesses and grow their way out poverty.
+We not only provide training, but also give micro-grants which can enable a successful business start-up.

 Here Is How We Do It: